ciscoheat/superforms-web/src/routes/api/+page.md

 ### intProxy(form, fieldName)

-Creates a proxy store for an integer form field.
+Creates a proxy store for an integer schema field.
 Changes in either the proxy store or the form field will reflect in the other.

 ### numberProxy(form, fieldName)

 Creates a proxy store for a numeric form field.
-Changes in either the proxy store or the form field will reflect in the other.

 ### booleanProxy(form, fieldName, options?)